 What about books and other materials?

 They’re included in the cost!
 Books will be provided as you need them.
-Once you are signed up, you will receive information for a username and password to the app Tonara, which tracks practice, is a communication portal, and much more!
+Once you are signed up, you will receive information for a username and password to the app Muzie, which tracks practice, is a communication portal, online lesson platform and much more!

 What if I want multiple lessons?
 Like I want to play piano and sing ?